Table of Contents

 Designs should be canonically appropriate for Silkkassa/Miatias and the roughly early 1900's time period in which the game is set, but there is some flexibility!
 Please do be mindful not to play into cultural stereotypes or appropriate other cultures of which you are not a part.
 The final call is up to Timbre & Nopal, but designs may be rejected if they do not conform to canon or display traits that are appropriative or stereotypical of a certain race or culture.
 While we would not deny anyone representing their own culture, for anyone else we would ask you steer clear of commonly appropriated themes such as Orientalism and Native use of feathers.
 These themes would also fall under non-canonical.

 Scars & Disabilities

-If you are unsure, please ask staff for guidance.
+If you are unsure about any of these topics with relation to your design, please ask staff for guidance.

 Bepotelkh & Sonoelkh Design Guide

 Elkh are based off of real-life cervids, and both the species and lore try to remain semi-realistic.
 As a result, there are a couple things to keep in mind when you are designing an Elkhcharacter or commissioning a design for an Elkh character.

 General Bep/Sono MYO tickets may be made into any subspecies other than Aiti.
 Aitielkh require an Aitielkh MYO ticket.

 Elkh have a variety of traits, but still closely resemble those found in real-life cervids.
 For example, their manes, antlers, and tails can have a variety of shapes, but you'll never see a bepotelkh or a sonoelkh with a unicorn horn!
 There are also additional traits, such as beards, tusks, and extra buttfluff.
 Common, Uncommon, or Rare Trait Potions are available in the Elkh Shop.

 Gilde Traits are available by using a Gilde Trait Potion or a Gilde Trait Potion (Small).